-$$Y_t = C_t + G_t + I_t + C_t^E + \mu G(\bar{\omega}t^F) R_t^K q{t-1} K_t + \Upsilon_t , \qquad (43)$$ where on the left-hand side we have total output.
-On the right-hand side, apart from household consumption, public expenditure and investments, we also find entrepreneurial consumption, $C^E$ (due to dying entrepreneurs), auditing costs for investment banks, and resources used for household loans, $\Upsilon_t = \Xi_t(B_t) + \omega_t^H B_t$ .
+$$Y_t \left(1 - \frac{\eta}{2\kappa} (\log(\pi_t))^2 \right) = C_t + G_t + I_t + C_t^E + \mu G(\bar{\omega}t^F) R_t^K q{t-1} K_t + \Upsilon_t , \qquad (43)$$ where on the left-hand side we have total output net of quadratic costs of price adjustment.
+On the right-hand side, apart from household good consumption, public expenditure and investments, we also find entrepreneurial consumption, C^E (due to dying entrepreneurs), auditing costs for investment banks, and resources used for household

+loans,

+$$\Upsilon_t = \Xi_t(B_t) + \omega_t^H B_t$$

+.22

-3 Numerical implementation
+2.10 Numerical implementation

-To solve the model, I follow the solution proposed in Bayer et al. (2019) and Luetticke (2021).
-As the joint distribution, $\Theta_t$ , is an infinite-dimensional object (and therefore not computable), it is discretized and represented by its histogram, a finite-dimensional object.
-I solve the households' policy function using the Endogenous Grid-point Method (EGM) developed by Carroll (2006), iterating over the first-order condition and approximating the idiosyncratic productivity process using a discrete Markov chain with four states using the Tauchen (1986) method.
+To solve the model, I follow the solution proposed in Bayer and Luetticke (2020).
+Since the joint distribution, Θ_t , is an infinite-dimensional object (and therefore not computable), it is discretized and represented by its histogram, a finite-dimensional object.
+I solve the household's policy function using the Endogenous Grid-point Method (EGM) developed by Carroll (2006), iterating over the first-order condition and approximating the idiosyncratic productivity process using a discrete Markov chain with three states using the Tauchen (1986) method.
 The log grid for liquid assets comprises of 100 points.
 I solve for aggregate dynamics by first-order perturbation around the steady state, as in Reiter (2009).
 The joint distribution is represented by a bi-dimensional matrix (capital K does not display heterogeneity) with a total of 400 grid points, maintaining a sufficiently low computational time.

-4 Calibration
+3 Calibration

 The model is calibrated on the US economy, and because the focus is on conventional monetary policy, business cycle moments are targeted on the Great Moderation (i.e. 1985-2007).
 Periods in the model represent quarters; consequently, the following values for the calibrated parameters are intended quarterly, unless otherwise specified.
-Table 1 provides a list of calibrated parameters for the model, whereas Table 2 shows the model's effectiveness in replicating wealth distribution and business cycle moments.
+Table 1 provides a list of calibrated parameters for the model, whereas Table 2 displays the key moments of the wealth distribution used as targets and examines how well the model replicates them.